logproxy/logproxy/README.md

 ### Run LogProxy

-Following either of the buid steps yields an artifact directory, which contains the build artifacts.
+Following either of the build steps yields an artifact directory, which contains the build artifacts.
 Also there is a docker image.

 #### Run LogProxy locally

-todo -> set api key; set authorized user; both ideally in appsettings
+Please verify that the AirTable apikey is set and correct the `appsettings.json`.
+Alternatively, environment variables can be used (see below).
+In the same fashion the user/password for the basic authentication can be set.

 ```bash
 cd ./artifacts